Security Far Beyond

 End-users themselves can also be notified with tailor-made message and alerts – including alerts on their own trusted access.
 Informed employees are another line of defense.

-Furthermore with UserLock, access to any data/resource is now always identifiable and attributed to one individual user.
+Furthermore, with UserLock, access to any data/resource is now always identifiable and attributed to one individual user.
 This accountability discourages an insider from acting maliciously and makes all users more careful with their actions.

 Knowing how prevalent misused credentials are in data breaches, organizations need to offer more security than just a strong Active Directory password policy.
-No technology can completely eliminate the chance of an attack, but UserLock will help you minimize the threat of compromised AD credentials.
+No technology can eliminate the chance of an attack, but UserLock will help you minimize the threat of compromised AD credentials.

 Download a free trial